raphaelsaunier/jsromandie-angular-ember/slides/02-concepts/concepts.md

 ### Clients-side templates

-Data is often exchange using JSON an injected in client-side templates
+Data is often exchanged using JSON and injected in client-side templates

 ---